hinsoned/Active_Recall_Pro/README.md

 13. Respond to feedback on the pull request.

 ## CONTRIBUTOR GUIDELINES
-- There is only one guideline: CHECK THE WIKI FIRST.
+- The most important guideline: If you have a question about how something works, CHECK THE WIKI FIRST.
+- Be sure to update the README TODO section by adding an x next to anything  you complete.
+- Also initial the things from the TODO list that you have completed.

 ## Environment Notes